NGenetzky/project_notebook/_posts/2016-05-16-can-with-particle.md

 | D2 | CAN2_RX |
 | D1 | CAN2_TX |

-<a id="Vin" /> When the Photon is powered via the USB port, VIN will output a voltage of approximately 4.8VDC due to a reverse polarity protection series schottky diode between V+ of USB and VIN.
+When the Photon is powered via the USB port, VIN will output a voltage of approximately 4.8VDC due to a reverse polarity protection series schottky diode between V+ of USB and VIN.

 ### Pintout on MCP2551

 | Pin Number | Pin Name | Pin Function |
 | --- | --- | --- |
 | 1 | TXD | Transmit Data Input |